Sarajevo Federation Of B-h, Bosnia And Herzegovina Travel Guide

 Local insights enrich the experience beyond guidebooks.

-Discover how Sarajevans live and relax in areas that are integral to their daily routines.
+Discover how Sarajevans live and unwind in areas that are integral to their daily routines.

 These encounters connect you with the heartbeat of the city.

-Pair a morning in Baščaršija with an afternoon cable car ride to Trebević for stunning views.
+Pair a morning time in Baščaršija with in the afternoon cable car ride to Trebević for breathtaking scenery.

-Dedicate a day to the National Museum and the War Childhood Museum for deep historical insights.
+Dedicate a day to the National Museum and the War Childhood Museum dedicated to deep historical insights.

 Visit Yellow Fortress just before sunset for memorable panoramic cityscapes.